rackerlabs/technical-blog/_posts/2014-09-29-adding-devices-to-an-existing-swift-cluster.markdown

              3       1     4   192.168.56.56  6002   192.168.56.56              6002     loop5 1000.00        384    0.00</pre>

 </code></pre>
-<p>1.
-Use the <strong>swift-ring-builder</strong> command to add in the additional storage.
+1. Use the <strong>swift-ring-builder</strong> command to add in the additional storage.
 I show an example for adding in two devices to the <strong>account.builder</strong> file.
 You will need to do the same for the object and container builder files as well.
 In this demo cluster all the rings will utilize the same storage devices.
 In a real production cluster you may do this differently and designate storage for the account, object and container rings separately.
-It is not necessarily recommended to do that because Swift will take care of distributing and replicating the data across all of the devices.</p>
+It is not necessarily recommended to do that because Swift will take care of distributing and replicating the data across all of the devices.

 <p><strong>Note: You will need to determine what weight to use.
 In a production cluster, most likely, you will want to slowly add in new storage devices by using a lower weight (or percentage).
 When I originally built the rings in this cluster I used a 100% weight of 1000.
 I am using the same 1000 to add in these devices.
 If I only wanted to add in 20% of the storage I would use the weight 200.</strong></p>